luerhard/chapter_regression_and_artifical/main.md

 Consider, for instance, a company that sells wine online.
 Given a certain record of orders and a large enough customer base, the company can use the characteristics of their data (e.g., price, grape, origin, quality, vineyard, etc.) to make recommendations for further purchases.
 Those suggestions might also be based on information about what other customers might have bought.
-In any case, the wine shop will mostly be interested to develop models 'that work', i.e., engineers or consultants might typically approach this task without any concern for theory or explain _why_ somebody bought something.
+In any case, the wine shop will mostly be interested to develop models 'that work', i.e., engineers or consultants might typically approach this task without any concern for theory or explain _why_ somebody bought something in the sense that previous choices of grapes are two times as important for current choices than the vineyard.
-It suffices to make suitable recommendations (i.e., predictions) to improve sales.
+In other words, the strength and direction of coefficients are of no importance, it suffices to make suitable recommendations (i.e., predictions) to improve sales.

 Given the priority of prediction, many restrictions of [!ts] are no longer concerns of [!ml] researchers.
 If interpretation (or explanation) is not the aim, the use of powerful “black-boxes” like multi-layer neural networks or high-orders of interaction effects becomes an attractive option.
 Almost all deep-learning efforts rest on such black-boxes, which are only of limited use for social scientists.
 The same is true for using thousands of (potentially co-linear) variables in a model.
-This practical approach also allows regularization of variance (c.f.
-Section @sec:shrinkage)\todo[author=JS]{RHH: What does that mean?
-“Regularizing variance”?} and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
+This practical approach also allows regularization of variance [^regularization] (c.f.
+Section @sec:shrinkage)\todo[author=JS]{RHH: Makes sense? oder nur verweis auf section genug?} and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
 Instead of being prone to overfitting (like [!ts] models), [!sml] uses the training data and tunes regularisers to fit the data at hand (number and effect differing by algorithm).

 We will illustrate such a typical [!sml] workflow by using two examples in the remainder of this contribution.